-“Starry Night” by Vincent Van Gogh is one of the premiere images of impressionist art and is part of the permanent collection at the MoMA in New York City.
-The piece is a vision of color that makes a seamless transition from canvas to audience.
+“Starry Night” by Vincent Van Gogh is one of the premiere images of impressionist art and is part of the permanent collection at the MoMA in

 The darkness of the night seems to dominate the image and the indigo tonality of the piece sets a somber tone which echoes the cool feeling of night.
 The color carries an emotional charge and darkens the peripheral vision of the viewer to make the piece that much more enthralling.
 The bright hues of the varying yellows, oranges and whites of the stars serve a as complements to the varying hues of blue that compose the night.
 The simultaneous contrast of the brightly lit orange and yellow moon makes it shine that much brighter against the night sky which in turn recedes into further darkness from this contrast.